 Upon commitment to DYS, each juvenile is assessed to determine what programs and treatment are appropriate.
 Treatment and services are provided to each juvenile in order to ensure a successful transition back to the community.

-Does this mean they will be in a secure facility until their 18 th or 21 st birthday?
+Does this mean they will be in a secure facility until they are 18 or 21?

-In accordance with the DYS Classification Grid, a juvenile may spend a portion of his/her commitment in a secure facility and then progress through programs that enable the youth's return to the community.
+In accordance with the DYS Classification Grid, a juvenile may spend a portion of their commitment in a secure facility and then progress through programs that enable the youth's return to the community.

-What happens to a juvenile once he/she is released to the community?
+What happens to a juvenile once they are released to the community?

-Prior to being released to the community, all youths must sign a Grant of Conditional Liberty Agreement contract.
-This agreement lists the general terms and conditions of the juvenile's release.
+Prior to being released to the community, each youth must sign a Grant of Conditional Liberty Agreement.
+This agreement lists the terms and conditions of their release.
 While in the community, each youth is supervised by a DYS caseworker and must maintain contact with them.